etopeter/kubectl-view-utilization/README.md

 ### Dependencies

-While we try to be as minimalistic as possible the only dependency is AWK.
+While we try to be as minimalistic as possible the only dependency is [Awk](https://www.gnu.org/software/gawk/).
+While GNU Awk (gawk) is recommended, `mawk` is also supported.

 - kubectl
 - bash
-- awk (gawk, mawk, awk)
+- awk (gawk, mawk)

 ## Usage